qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 image:
 ---

-Continuous attention to, and investing in, techical excellence is essential.
+Continuous attention to investing in techical excellence is essential.
 Why?
 Looking at software product development, we can distinguish 3 important feedback loops: the *product loop*, the *getting valuable work done loop* and the *technical excellence loop*.
 The faster the technical excellence loop on the inside goes, the faster the outside loops can go.

 ![Three loops drawn inside out - technical excellence loop, getting valuable things done loop and product loop](/attachments/blogposts/2022/three-loops-intro.svg)

 Improvements in the inner loop have the most impact, because the loop is iterated over most.
-Any effects (whether good or bad) get multiplied.
-This means that _continuous attention to an investment in technical excellence_ is essential.
+Any effects, good or bad,  get multiplied.
+This means that _continuous attention to investment in technical excellence_ is essential.

 Many 'agile transformations' tend to focus on the middle and outer loops only, which is necessary but not sufficient.
 According to Jason Gorman, [this is the